From 2012-2014 I was in sketch-comedy disaster Staple/face. Here’s a potted history.

 Late 2013 – Bathtime With Tom’s Dad

-On bad* advice we decided to jump straight into our first full hour at the Edinburgh Fringe, thereby scuppering all hope of ever placing for Best Newcomer with better PR a year later.
+On bad* advice we decided to jump straight into our first full hour at the Edinburgh Fringe, thereby scuppering all hope of getting more industry attention** with better word-of-mouth a year later.

 On even worse* advice we called the show Bathtime with Tom’s Dad and took a mid-afternoon slot in a venue with an 18+ bar, meaning we exclusively attracted families who we then had to turn away to the ninja magic show upstairs.